mrfil/7T-mri-pipeline-hpc/docs/source/Sub-Pipelines.rst

 The main pipeline consists of five sub-pipelines:

 * Conversion to BIDS with HeuDiConv + basic quality control with MRIQC
-* Functional preprocessing with fMRIPrep + resting-state analyses with XCPEngine
+* Functional preprocessing with fMRIPrep + resting-state analyses with XCP-D
-* Diffusion-weighted image preprocessing + reconstruction with QSIPrep
+* Diffusion-weighted image preprocessing with QSIPrep + reconstruction with QSIRecon
 * Automated segmentation of hippocampal subfields with ASHS
 * Quantitative susceptibility mapping